--DESCR(column name)-----
+-DESCR(column name)----

 -FAMILY(column name)----

 VOLUME(column name)

-Element Purpose Restrictions Syntax column name The name of the TEXT or BYTE data column on which the function operates The column must be stored on an optical platter.
-Identifier segment; see IBM Informix Guide to SQL: Syntax.
+Element Purpose Restrictions Syntax column name The name of the TEXT or BYTE data column on which the function operates Identifier segment; see IBM Informix Guide to SQL: Syntax.

 The DESCR() function returns TEXT data that is the encoded descriptor for the TEXT or BYTE data column.
 The FAMILY() function returns the name of the optical family in which a column is stored.
 The VOLUME() function returns the number of the volume on which a column is stored.
 All three functions are valid only for data stored on an optical platter.
 They are valid whether the TEXT and BYTE data is stored sequentially or in clusters.
 An error message is returned if the functions are used on a column that is not stored on an optical platter.